 The cost of traditional funeral services has risen over the past few years and for some people they are unaffordable.
 Families incur debt that can take years to pay off and this causes stress.

-We consider that the two local funeral directors provide excellent and cost effective traditional services for the people who can afford them.
-They are to be commended for trying to keep costs down.
-However their high business overheads (premises, full time staff) do not enable them to provide low cost solutions.
+The two local funeral directors provide excellent traditional services for people who can afford them.
+They try to keep costs down but their high business overheads (premises, full time staff) do not enable low cost solutions.

 Training funeral guides:

-We envisage a social enterprise / not-for-profit organisation, generating sufficient income to meet costs and to replace items as needed.
-To set this up we will need both funding and people with skills and resources.
+As we go on this journey, we need both funding and people with skills and resources.
 If you can support us in this venture, or just want to be part of our network, then let us know.